 Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

-Saturday Academy is a free, six-week program for students grades 8–12 who are excited to delve into American history and strengthen their test-taking skills.
-Participants can choose from SAT prep, review for the Advanced Placement U.S. History exam, and hands-on history courses that draw on the New-York Historical Society’s collections.
+Saturday Academy is a free, six-week program for students from grades 8–12 who love American history and are looking to strengthen their test-taking skills.
+Participants can choose from SAT prep course, an extensive review for the Advanced Placement U.S. History exam, and other hands-on history courses that draw on the New-York Historical Society’s collections.

 This program is supported by the Gilder Lehrman Institute of American History.

 More information about future courses, applications, and important dates will be posted as we reach closer to the Spring of 2019.
 To get updates and not get left behind, please join our mailing list!
 Send any and all questions and inquiries about the Saturday Academy programs to email@example.com.

 Some courses that will be offered in Spring 2019:

 Participants of this course have the opportunity to prepare for the SAT exam with certified SAT tutors who will help their students develop different strategies and improve test taking abilities through various practice tests and step-by-step instruction.
 Students will also receive free preparation materials to use at home and during the course.

 *The SAT Prep classes are only open to students currently enrolled in 10th, 11th, or 12th grade.
 Students who register for the SAT Prep class must also register for a history class of their choosing.
 Requests to enroll only in SAT Prep will not be approved.